 What vocabulary is coming up for us in this discussion?
+Average Rate of Change:

 Big Idea #1: Change

 How can a state determine the rate of change in high school graduates at a particular level of public investment in education (in graduation per dollar) based on a model for the number of graduates as a function of the state's education budget?